Overstock plans to accept bitcoin next year - report

 Bitcoin, which is not backed by physical assets and is not run by a person or group, trades 24 hours a day, every day.
 The supply of currency, which is determined by solving mathematics problems, is limited.

-IAC's dating site OKCupid has allowed bitcoin as a form of payment.
+IAC's IACI.O dating site OKCupid has allowed bitcoin as a form of payment.

 (Reporting by Jennifer Saba in New York; Editing by Kenneth Maxwell)